calher99/web_socket_client/README.md

 Balancing this project with family visiting today (23rd) for Christmas has been pretty tight!

 - **Testing:** I think Unit and Integration Testing would have given me some bonus points, but again time contrains...😜.
+If you would like me to implement it, I will happily do so after Christmas.
 - **State Management:** Chose Context API over Redux for its simplicity in smaller projects.

 ## 💌 Conclusion